Fort Macon State Park: Post-Civil War

 During the Reconstruction Era, the US Army actively occupied Fort Macon until 1877.
 During this time, because there were no state or federal penitentiaries in the military district of North Carolina and South Carolina, Fort Macon was used for about 11 years as a civil and military prison.
 The fort was deactivated after 1877 only to be garrisoned by state troops once again during the summer of 1898 for the Spanish–American War.
 Finally, in 1903, the US Army completely abandoned the fort.

 In 1923, Fort Macon was offered for sale as surplus military property.
 However, at the bidding of North Carolina leaders, a Congressional Act on June 4, 1924, sold the fort and surrounding reservation for the sum of $1 to the state of North Carolina to be used as a public park.
 This was the second area acquired by the state for the purpose of establishing a state parks system.

 During 1934–35, the Civilian Conservation Corps restored the fort and established public recreational facilities, which enabled Fort Macon State Park to officially open May 1, 1936, as North Carolina's first functioning state park.

 At the outbreak of World War II, the US Army leased the park from the state and actively manned the old fort with Coast Artillery troops to protect a number of important nearby facilities.
 The fort was occupied from December 1941 to November 1944.
 During the occupation some unsuspecting soldiers rolled cannonballs into the fireplaces as andirons, mistaking them for solid iron shot.
 The powder-filled balls exploded, killing two men and injuring others- thus firing the "last shot of the Civil War".
 On October 1, 1946, the Army returned the fort and the park to the state.
 A conclusive history of Fort Macon and Fort Macon State Park can be found in Paul R. Branch Jr's book, Fort Macon: A History.
 (ISBN 1-877853-45-3).
 Paul R. Branch is Fort Macon's on-site historian and has been part of the Park Ranger staff for over 20 years.

+Management of Fort Macon was changed in 1950 from a caretaker to its first superintendent, Walter Douglas Starr, who served from 1950-1952.